-galileo telescope IIThe Scientific Revolution emerged through new developments in mathematics, physics, astronomy, biology, and chemistry – transforming our understanding of nature.
-The scientific revolution began in Europe towards the end of the Renaissance period (14-16th centuries), marking the end of the Middle Ages.
-The Scientific Revolution emerged following the publication of De revolutionibus orbium coelestium by Nicolaus Copernicus in 1543, followed by the Dialogue Concerning the Two Chief World Systems (illustrated left) by Galileo Galilei
+The Scientific Revolution emerged through new developments in mathematics, physics, astronomy, biology, and chemistry, transforming our understanding of nature.
+It began in Europe towards the end of the Renaissance period (14th-16th centuries), marking the end of the Middle Ages.

 Scientific Method

-The first known use of scientific method’s falsification testing is documented in I Kings in chapter eighteen.
+The first known use of the scientific method’s falsification testing is documented in I Kings in chapter eighteen.
 After flooding water on a wood sacrifice, Elijah called out –

-“The Lord sent fire down, and it burned up the sacrifice, the wood, and the stones, scorched the earth and dried up the water in the trench.”
+“The Lord sent fire down, and it burned up the sacrifice, the wood, and the stones, scorched the earth, and dried up the water in the trench.”

-Using the scientific method, Copernicus and Galileo demonstrated the Sun to be at the center of our solar system (heliocentrism), not the Earth, as ancient Greek philosophy reasoned (geocentricism).
+Using scientific methods, Copernicus and Galileo demonstrated that the Sun is at the center of our solar system (heliocentrism), not the Earth, as ancient Greek philosophy reasoned (geocentricism).
 The findings revolutionized our understanding of the universe, contradicting the traditions of the Roman Catholic Church.
 Ancient Greek and Roman philosophers, including Aristotle and Ptolemy, taught that reason and logic could unlock all of nature’s mysteries.
-However, Copernicus and Galileo upended centuries of logical but erroneous teachings using the scientific method.
-The emergence of the Scientific Revolution coincided with the Protestant Reformation, launched by the Ninety-five Theses written by Martin Luther in 1517.
-The Scientific Renaissance ended in 1687 with Isaac Newton‘s publication of the laws of motion and universal gravitation in Philosophiæ Naturalis Principia Mathematica, Latin for Mathematical Principles of Natural Philosophy, best known as Principia.
-Newton’s principles synthesized a scientific understanding of our universe.
-The Scientific Revolution sought to understand nature’s mysteries.
-As noted by King Solomon,

 “It is the glory of God to conceal a matter, But the glory of kings is to search out a matter.”